Late-Period Goals Harm Heartlanders, 4-1

 • Discuss this story on the ECHL message board...

-- Harper's Five-Point Night Lifts Thunder Over Icemen, 5-2 - Adirondack Thunder
+- Steelheads' Win Streak Ends at Six Games in 2-1 Loss at Kansas City - Idaho Steelheads

+- Cincy's Point Streak Reaches 12 for First Time in 15 Years - Cincinnati Cyclones

-- K-Wings Fire Away, But Fall to Oilers Friday - Kalamazoo Wings
+- K-Wings Let Dogs Out in 1st, Beat Oilers Saturday - Kalamazoo Wings

+- Shin Scores 20th as Glads' Fall to Stingrays - Atlanta Gladiators

+- Walleye Continue Historic Run with 12th Straight Win - Toledo Walleye

 - Late-Period Goals Harm Heartlanders, 4-1 - Iowa Heartlanders

-- Grizzlies Gameday: First Meeting in Wichita this Season - Utah Grizzlies

-- Second-Place KC Mavericks Host First-Place Idaho for Three Games Starting Tonight - Kansas City Mavericks
+- KC Mavericks Continue Homestand against First-Place Idaho for "Mascot Madness" Tonight - Kansas City Mavericks

+- Daniil Chechelev Assigned to Rush by Calgary - Rapid City Rush

+- Lions Come up Short against Royals in Goal-Apalooza - Trois-Rivieres Lions

+- Admirals Unable to Complete Comeback, Fall to Swamp Rabbits - Norfolk Admirals

-- Royals Open Home Series with Lions on Kids Takeover Night - Reading Royals
+- Prides of the North Battle on Autism Acceptance Night - Reading Royals

+- Atlanta Gives up 10-Goals in Loss to South Carolina - Atlanta Gladiators

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.